Software Installation and Lab Setup

 Select the Network Devices You Will Work With

-Cumulus Linux and FRRouting devices can be run in all netlab-supported virtualization environments (VirtualBox, libvirt, or Docker), and if you want to start practicing BGP with minimum hassle, consider using it for all lab devices.
-Use FRR on the ARM CPU (for example, Macbooks with Apple silicon).
+FRRouting devices can be run in all netlab-supported virtualization environments (Docker containers or KVM/libvirt virtual machines), and if you want to start practicing BGP with minimum hassle, consider using them for all lab devices.

 If you’d like to use a more traditional networking device, use any other netlab-supported device for which we implemented basic BGP configuration as the device to practice with1.
 I recommend Arista cEOS or Nokia SR Linux containers; they are the easiest ones to install and use.